 By 1462, the Portuguese had become veritable slave trading entrepreneurs, supplying Spain with captives as well.
 Their dependability was such that in 1479 the Treaty of (tratado de) Alcáçovas granted Portugal the right to supply Spain with African captives.
 The Portuguese brought "cheap" West African captives into Cádiz and Barcelona as well as Valencia and Seville.
 Importation estimates are uncertain, but Valencia may have received some 5,200 captives between 1477 and 1516, while a 1616 census in Cádiz reveals that West African captives outnumbered North Africans by more than 20 percent.
 Seville, however, had the largest concentration of enslaved Africans by 1565 - some 6,327 out of a municipal population of 85,538, and some 6 percent of a 100,000 total estimate of enslaved persons in Spain.
-The percentage of West Africans in this total estimate is unknown, but it is clear that the slave trade, after the 1503 establishment of the Casa de Contratación in Seville (a maritime council administering trade with the American colonies), had in sixty years contributed to the population and was a factor in Seville becoming both a "thriving metropolis" and Spain's largest city.17 she would have been the main target of capture.
-But though subsaharan African slavery in Spain was on the rise in the 16th century, Juan Latino could never have imagined that by the late 19th century some 15 million people would have been exported from Africa via the slave trade.
-Though noticeable, the rate of increase in enslaved Africans in the 16th century would not have been sufficient reason for him to conclude that the sources and reasons for enslavement in the Mediterranean - religious difference and economic exigency - were being replaced by an exclusive association with Africa.
-Indeed, for the whole of the 16th century, Spain imported less than 1 percent of the total of the transatlantic slave trade, a cumulative estimate that under no circumstances anticipates the trade's subsequent exponential expansion in scope and volume.18
+The percentage of West Africans in this total estimate is unknown, but it is clear that the slave trade, after the 1503 establishment of the Casa de Contratación in Seville (a maritime council administering trade with the American colonies), had in sixty years contributed to the population and was a factor in Seville becoming both a "thriving metropolis" and Spain's largest city.17

+Juan Latino, or more precisely his mother was a casualty of that trade, as she would have been the main target of capture.
+But though subsaharan African slavery in Spain was on the rise in the sixteenth century, Juan Latino could never have imagined that by the late nineteenth century some 15 million people would have been exported from Africa via the slave trade.
+Though noticeable, the rate of increase in enslaved Africans in the sixteenth century would not have been sufficient reason for him to conclude that the sources and reasons for enslavement in the Mediterranean - religious difference and economic exigency - were being replaced by an exclusive association with Africa.
+Indeed, for the whole of the sixteenth century, Spain imported less than 1 percent of the total of the transatlantic slave trade, a cumulative estimate that under no circumstances anticipates the trade's subsequent exponential expansion in scope and volume.18